 One hour north of Sydney the slogan of this region of Australia is “Fun starts here!”.
 Those lucky enough to live there are blessed with a beautiful natural environment, plenty of fun activities, a relaxed coastal lifestyle and a friendly community.

 The central coast comprises several precincts, each offering its own atmosphere and style.

 The gateway cities of Gosford and Wyong are urban districts that fuse together to welcome visitors to the effervescent Central Coast.
 This precinct includes stunning waterfront locations along both Brisbane Water and Tuggerah Lakes.

-Contouring the western edge of the Central Coast, the Hinterland precinct has a vast expanse of wilderness as well as showcasing stunning State Forests and National Parks including the UNESCO World Heritage Listed Old Great North Road, Dharug National Park.
+Contouring the western edge of the Central Coast, the Hinterland precinct has a vast expanse of wilderness as well as showcasing stunning State Forests and National Parks including the UNESCO World Heritage Listed Old Great North Road, and Dharug National Park.